 3. ALWAYS USE FRESH BAKING POWDER.
 By this I mean, if it’s been in your cupboard OPENED for over 6 months to a year, it won’t be as effective in your recipes.
 Therefore, its main job of making your pancakes rise will be a moot point.
 Sure it might help a little, but it won’t live up to its FULL potential.
 And please DO NOT use expired baking powder.
 It won’t harm you physically but you may as well be adding water to your pancakes as it’s lost all its potency by then.

-!AND NOW FOR THE ULTIMATE SECRET!
+NOW FOR THE ULTIMATE SECRET TO FLUFFY PANCAKES!

 IT’S ALL ABOUT THE EGGS!
 The number one secret to getting fluffy, thick pancakes every time is to SEPARATE the egg yolks from the egg whites.
 Put the egg YOLKS in the bowl with the wet ingredients like normal.
 And then, in a separate bowl beat the egg WHITES all by themselves for about 3 minutes on medium speed.
 The egg whites will turn into a thick, frothy white consistency just like the picture below.